Skip to content

 Membership and attendance

-5. The Chair and members of the Audit and Risk Assurance Committee shall be non-executive Board members and shall be appointed by the Board.
-The Chair should be a Government Appointed Member of the Board other than the Chairman of the Board.
+5.* The Chair and members of the Audit and Risk Assurance Committee shall be non-executive Board members and shall be appointed by the Board.
+The Chair should be a Government Appointed Member of the Board other than the Chair of the Board.

 6. Board members who are not members of the Audit and Risk Assurance Committee should have the right of attendance.